Greece Attempts To Boost Declining Birthrate With Financial Baby Bonus

-Greece is offering a financial incentive to couples who have babies in response to projections of a decreasing population that is expected to severely impact the economy, reported The Guardian.
+Greece is offering a financial incentive to couples who have babies, in response to projections of a decreasing population that is expected to severely impact the economy, reported The Guardian.

 The Greek government will be awarding every couple who has a baby with a financial benefit of €2,000 (about $2,200).
 The baby bonus comes into effect following projections that Greece’s population of 10.7 million could shrink by a third over the next three decades unless birthrates are increased.
-Additionally, current rates put around 36 percent of the population over 65 by 2050, which is expected to put a strain on the labor force and the government’s social security program.
+Additionally, current rates put around 36 percent of the population over the age of 65 by the year 2050, which is expected to put a strain on the labor force and the government’s social security program.

 Domna Michailidou, the deputy minister of labor and social affairs and an advocate for the financial benefit to parents, commented on Greece’s baby incentive.